Dietary Fiber Benefits That You Should Know

 Should You Take Fiber Supplements?

 The average American diet is low in fiber (5-15 grams).
 For optimal anti-aging purposes, 25-30 grams of fiber is needed.
-This can be achieved by taking in half a cup of bran, one cup of legume, 2 cups of vegetables, 3 fruits, whole grain bread and cereal on a daily basis.
+This can be achieved by taking in half a cup of bran, one cup of legume, 2 cups of vegetables, 3 fruits, whole grain bread, and cereal on a daily basis.
 If you are not, consider fiber supplementation together with digestive enzymes and higher intake of water to enhance gastrointestinal health.
 All fiber supplements are best taken one hour before a meal so as not to interfere with absorption of nutrients.

-If you are currently on soluble fiber for cholesterol control, there is no reason to stop, for the simple reason that soluble fiber lowers cholesterol.
+If you are currently insoluble fiber for cholesterol control, there is no reason to stop, for the simple reason that soluble fiber lowers cholesterol.
 If your primary objective is to prevent colon cancer, then it is wise in view of the last 3 major studies to take additional vegetables and whole grain products such as wheat bran, which will provide you with insoluble fiber, instead of taking fiber supplements such as psyllium as a way to prevent cancer.

 Regardless of whether you are taking soluble or insoluble fiber, do remember to make sure your water intake is at least 8-10 glasses a day, especially if you are on any fiber supplement program.